radiantone/pyfi-private/diary.md

 ## Oct 21, 2022

-- Get linting, formatting and typing in place
+- Get linting, formatting and typing in place FIXED

 ## Aug 18, 2022